saleyn/emmap/README.md

 When passing `auto_unlink` option to `emmap:open/4`, the memory mapped file will be automatically deleted when it is closed.

-## Persistent FIFO single-process and multi-producer-single-consumer queues.
+## Persistent FIFO used as a container or guarded by a process.

 The `emmap_queue` module implements a persistent FIFO queue based on a memory-mapped file.
 This means that in-memory operations of enqueuing items are automatically persisted on disk.

-A single-process queue is used in a single process where the queue is used as a persistent container of messages.
+A queue used as a container will persistent messages stored in queue on disk, and has constant time complexity of the push and pop operations.
 The `open/3` is given an initial storage in bytes, which will automatically grow unless the `fixed_size` option is provided, in which case when the queue becomes full, a `push/2` call will return `{error, full}`.
-In this example we are using `auto_unlink` option which automatically deletes the memory mapped file at the end of the test case (something you might not want in other cases):
+In the example below we are using `auto_unlink` option which automatically deletes the memory mapped file at the end of the test case (something you might not want in other cases):

 ```erlang
 {ok, Q} = emmap_queue:open(Filename, 1024, [auto_unlink]),